ndavd/kwitter-dapp/README.md

 ## The goal

-Kwitter was not built to be a scalable social network but <strong>to simply demonstrate how blockchain technology can be useful even in the social media domain.</strong> It's therefore deployed on a testnet, which provides similar functionality as the main network while being free to use.
+Kwitter was not built to be a scalable social network but <strong>to simply demonstrate how blockchain technology can be used to improve the social media domain.</strong> It's therefore deployed on a testnet, which provides similar functionality as the main network while being free to use.